top of page

 14. You have passed the Life in the UK test.

 Your settled status will lapse if you are absent from the UK for more than 2 years.
-If your ILR has lapsed, you may wish to consider applying for a Returning Resident visa in order to return to the UK.
+If your ILR has lapsed, you may wish to consider applying for a Returning Resident visa to return into the UK.

 Qualifying Residency Period: